-We are not debt/welfare benefit advisers; if you have significant debt problems affecting your ability to remain in your home, for instance, we may be able to help if you apply to the Keele University Hardship Fund but you should also seek advice from A.S.K in the Students' Union or go to your nearest Citizens’ Advice Bureau.
+We are not debt/welfare benefit advisers.
+If you have significant debt problems, such as affecting your ability to remain in your home, for instance, we may be able to help if you apply to the Keele University Hardship Fund, but you should also seek advice from ASK in the Students' Union or go to your nearest Citizens’ Advice Bureau.

-- DirectGov : for information about funding from Student Finance England for UK and EU undergraduates and PGCE students.
+- Gov.uk: for information about funding from Student Finance England for UK and EU undergraduates and PGCE students.
 Also has links to information about funding for other groups such as postgraduate and part-time students.

 - The Student Room: information covering all aspects of student life, including student finance.
 There are videos and factsheets you can download as well as forums where you can chat with other students and advisors.

 - Apprenticeship funding: you will find useful information on these UCAS web pages about understanding apprenticeships.
 You might also find this Gov.uk information on eligibility for universal credit helpful.

 - NHS Business Services Authority: for information about funding for Physiotherapy, Nursing and Midwifery, Social Work and fifth year Medicine.

 - Blackbullion: Our partner platform is free to access and hosts a wide range of money advice

 - The British Council: information for international students on funding your studies

 - Student Loan Repayment: Official SLC website containing information about repayment.